sdncoder/sdncoder/README.md

 The Network CI (integration) uses the version control build of main-->branch-->review-->merge.
 The Network CD (delviery and deployment) has limitations in network engineering as a "test" production network is non-existent.
 >_Continuous Delivery - automate the test._
->_Continuous Deployment - auotmation production deployment._
+>_Continuous Deployment - automate production deployment._

  continuous deployment (automate production deployment)
 * there is no manual gate at the stage - developed test automation is needed